In mid-March 2021, WordPress.com rolled out Unified Navigation to combine both the newer “Calypso/Default/WordPress.com” dashboard and WP Admin.

 We’ll be gathering feedback on any friction you’re running into, so if something feels off, please add details to this thread: let us know what you clicked on, what you expected, and what happened instead.
 If you can share a bit about your typical use, too, that would be helpful.

-Note 1: Staff have been advising users recently that the Classic Editor is no longer available, in spite of the above.
 If you need some help transitioning to the Classic Block or the full Block Editor, check out my earlier posts:

-As always, the information in this post is correct as of today’s date.
+As always, the information in this post is correct as of publication date.
 Changes are inevitable.